MattProcopio/410-soupline/Readme.md

 ## Instructions:

-Please fork then clone this project to your GitLab account.
-To grade, I will pull your Gitlab repository and evaluate the following 2 files only. <br>
+Please fork then clone this project to your GitLab account.  **To grade, I will pull your Gitlab repository and evaluate the following 2 files only. <br>
-Person.cpp
+Person.cpp <br>
-Soupline.cpp.
+Soupline.cpp.**

 ## Due Date
 Project is due 11/9/21.